Docs / From CRDTs

 counter.accum(delta_value) # self-inverse

-# Sync: send 8-byte delta, not full state
+# Sync: send a compact delta, not full state

 Pattern 2: LWW-Register

 Last-Writer-Wins registers require synchronized clocks or hybrid logical clocks.
-ATOMiK eliminates the timestamp dependency entirely -- convergence is algebraic, not temporal.
+ATOMiK can remove timestamp dependency in the modeled register path -- convergence is algebraic, not temporal.

 Before: LWW-Register